 If you've like me had doubts about the phrase, I think this is likely because it's actually a fundamentally unsound concept.
 And like anything that challenges a short soundbite or commonly held position it will take a bit of explaining to outline what I'm getting at.

 In response to a rapidly evolving pandemic situation with massive impacts on health, economics, politics and just general culture, we have seen a lot of changes lately.
 All this from a disease that didn't even exist half a year ago.
 But nonetheless people are saying that we should have a fully formed "common sense" to deal with this situation.
-This is clearly absurd, but I think the bigger deal is that absurdity is part of the nature of most appeals to "common sense".
+Having a fully formed consensus as to how to deal with a complex health and logistics crisis only months from it starting is clearly absurd, but I think the temptation to gloss over the details is an integral part of many appeals to "common sense".

 A great example was today someone claiming that "we need a multinational inquiry into the coronavirus pandemic that covers all the different political systems and countries involved and looks at how they handled their health systems.
 This is obvious.
 This is just common sense."
-So a situations that's:
+We have a situation that:

-- Been caused by a pandemic from a virus that didn't exist even a year ago.
+- Was caused by a pandemic from a virus that didn't exist even a year ago.

-- That has seen vastly different approaches taken to it by different countries due to differences in cultures, economic and legal system, geography and other factors.
+- Has seen vastly different approaches taken to it by different countries due to differences in cultures, economic and legal system, geography and other factors.

 - Had different health care systems and different health care policies impact it differently in different locations.